shu8hamrajput/collm/README.md

 ## Contributing

 We welcome contributions!
-To contribute to the project, please follow these steps:
+To contribute to the project, follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).
 3. Commit your changes (`git commit -am 'Add new feature'`).